DV

 Instructor & contact information

-Your success in this class is essential to me.
+Each student’s success in this class matters to me.
 If you need official accommodations, you have a right to have these met.
-If aspects of this course prevent you from learning or exclude you, please let me know as soon as possible.
+If some aspects of this course prevent you from learning or exclude you, please let me know as soon as possible.
 Together we’ll develop strategies to meet your needs and the course requirements.

 Course description